CodingOnBush/42-common-core/rank05/webserv/docs/journaling.md

 Never store something from the client in a string beacause it can be contain '\0' and it will be a problem.
 Instead, use Vector of char.

 I hope it will help us.

+*Saturday, 17 August 2024*\
+I really need to understand what are sockets and how they work.